mariodavid/mariodavid.github.io/_drafts/security-constraints-in-cuba.md

   feature: cuba-security-subsystem-distilled/feature-2.jpg
 ---

 CUBA Security Inc. is still around and just recently wants to benefit from the CUBA even further.
 The ERP-software should support different requirements regarding security constrains.
-In order to fulfil reguilatory requirements the software needs to do audit logging.
-In this blog post we will try to implement the requirements and with this have a look at how the parts of the security subsystem work in CUBA.
+In this blog post we will implement the requirements and compare the compile time and runtime approaches for this problem.

 <!-- more -->